Dondecoder/My-Personal-Site/README.md

 # My-Personal-Site
-This is a site dedicated to the progress, projects and advancement I've made as a develope.
+This is a site dedicated to the progress, projects and advancement I've made as a developer.